swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 ## Card Payment Credentials

 Online card payment credentials represent the card on file at merchants.
-CardSavr can store the card information for merchant site updates in a SwitchSafe which requires the integrator’s safe key portion to decrypt at the time of a card on file update.
+CardSavr can store the card information for merchant site updates in database encrypted fields which requires the integrator’s safe key portion to decrypt at the time of a card on file update.

 ### Card Payment Credential Acquiring Options